Govind-Patwal/Bikesharing/README.md

 ### Three (3) additional suggestions for future analysis
-1. We already have a visualization for Trips by Gender and User-type (Worksheet 8 above).
-This is however restricted to days (Mon-Fri).
-We can dig deeper to find the hourly breakdown of every day by Gender and User-type.
+1. Tripduration by weekdays, this analysis can help in servicing the bikes better.
-2. Tripduration by weekdays, this analysis can help us in servicing the bikes better.
+2. Top Starting and Ending Locations by weekdays (and hours) - this analysis can help in optimizing the availability of bikes at different locations.
-3. Top Starting and Ending Locations by weekdays (and hours) - this analysis can help us in optimizing the availability of bikes at different locations.
+3. We already have a visualization for Trips by Gender and User-type (Worksheet 8 above).
+This is however restricted to days (Sun-Sat).
+We can dig deeper to find the hourly breakdown by Gender and User-type.

 ## Business Proposal for Stakeholders (as a clickable image)